gtoral/website/content/publication/tai_internationalstandards_accountability/index.md

   - Varja Lipovsek
 publication_short: ""

 abstract: The focus of this review is on evidence that initiatives to promote international norms and standards have an impact on the behaviors of the accountability actors.
-The review complements the 2015 report previously commissioned by TAI on the effectiveness of governance-oriented multi-stakeholder initiatives (MSIs), which focused primarily on ?grey literature? and highlighted the gap in this literature on the impact of MSIs on the actions of accountability actors.
+The review complements the 2015 report previously commissioned by TAI on the effectiveness of governance-oriented multi-stakeholder initiatives (MSIs), which focused primarily on grey literature and highlighted the gap in this literature on the impact of MSIs on the actions of accountability actors.

 draft: false
 featured: false